Networking and Security

 Brief description of the Unit

-This course will introduce the fundamentals of networking through analysis of the Open System Interconnection (OSI) and Internet networking models.
+This unit will introduce the fundamentals of networking through analysis of the Open System Interconnection (OSI) and Internet networking models.
 Students will learn the role of each model layer and the technologies used to provide end-to-end connectivity between computer systems and the associated networking protocols.
-The course will also introduce cloud computing and investigate the role of cybersecurity in securing information systems.
-The role of personnel and encryption to secure Internet communications will also be studied.
-This course will incorporate additional learning hours to support the development of students’ academic and study skills.
+The unit will also investigate the role of cybersecurity in securing information systems and the impacts of threats to individual persons and society, as well as ethical and legal considerations.
+The role of personnel and encryption in securing Internet communications will also be studied.
+This unit will incorporate additional learning hours to support the development of students’ academic and study skills.

 Grade Scheme: Graded (HD, D, C, P, MF, F, XF)